 logo=0

-The result of a custom background and the MiSTer Station logo.
+The result with a custom background and the MiSTer Station logo.

-New desktop wallpaper as .jpg (named menu.jpg) should be placed in the root folder next to the menu.rbf file.
+A new desktop wallpaper as a .jpg file (named menu.jpg) should be placed in the root folder next to the menu.rbf file.
 In the MiSTer menu, press F1 to switch to the new wallpaper.
 Voilà!

-Tips: Find some wallpapers to use with the above template here (in wallpaperflare.com):
+Tip: You can find some wallpapers to use with the template above here, on wallpaperflare.com:

-I great start is always to make sure you got the latest and very much recommended Update_all script installed.
-For an all in one update experience for the system, cores and much more.
+A great start is to make sure you have the latest — and highly recommended — Update_all script installed.
+It provides an all-in-one update experience for the system, cores, and much more.

-Note: Always backup you SD card before you start an update.
+Note: Always back up your SD card before you start an update.
 Me, myself and I use Win32DiskImager to create an .img backup of the card.
-This way you can always rollback by flash to the state before the update.
-This has been a savier more then one time. so just trust me on this.
+That way, you can always roll back by flashing the card to its pre-update state.
+This has saved me more than once, so just trust me on this.

-This unofficial updater use the official Downloader along with other data sources for this task.
+TThis unofficial updater uses the official Downloader along with other data sources for this task.
 Including data from:

 Main Distribution